microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### Resolving errors about missing dependencies

-Some extensions rely on libraries not found in the vanilla install of certain WSL Linux distributions.
+Some extensions rely on libraries not found in the basic install of certain WSL Linux distributions.
 You can add additional libraries into your Linux distribution by using its package manager.
 For Ubuntu and Debian based distributions, run `sudo apt-get install <package>` to install the needed libraries.
-Check the documentation for your extension or the runtime that is mentioned for additional installation details.
+Check the documentation for your extension or the runtime that is mentioned in the error message for additional installation details.

 ### Local absolute path settings fail when applied remotely